 The party and election dates can be used to link the corpus information to the Manifesto Project Main Dataset.

 The corpus currently covers electoral programmes from more than 50 different countries in almost 40 languages.
-It contains more than 2.600 machine-readable programmes.
+It contains about 2.750 machine-readable programmes.
 For more than 1.500 of these, unitising and codings are available as well.
-These are almost 1,400,000 coded quasi-sentences.
+These are almost 1,500,000 coded quasi-sentences.

 The Corpus is stored in an online database.
 It can be accessed by four different ways: